mobify/developer-values/README.md

 ### Be Entrepreneurial

 #### Prototype
 - Think we should do X?
 Build a prototype and convince people.
-Email discussions, Science Fair or the Engineering Meeting are excellent avenues for this.
+Slack discussions, Science Fair, or the Engineering Meeting are excellent avenues for this.

 #### Improve Process